 Lined Quaker Moth

-Apamea inficita is a medium-sized variably orange-tinted ochre moth (FW length 20–24 mm) with gray filling of the inferior reniform spot and faint other markings that flies in mountain forests during the summer.
+Apamea inficita is a medium-sized, variably orange-tinted ochre moth (FW length 20–24 mm) that flies in mountain forests during the summer.
+Its inferior reniform spot is filled with gray and its other markings are faint.
 The forewing has an elongate slightly pointed apex.
 It is slightly mottled orange-tinted ochre, varying from mostly warm yellow to nearly uniform orange-brown in the Northwest.
 Some specimens are suffused with gray or appear tan.
 The distal costa except the apex is usually slightly to moderately darker than the rest of the wing, and the median area is darker occasionally.
 The antemedial and postmedial lines are usually faint, sometimes absent except on the costa, with a dark shade of the ground color adjacent abutting the median area and paler outside of the area, toothed on the veins with dark lines on the tips of the teeth at the postmedial line.
 The antemedial line is is angled slightly toward the outer margin.
 The postmedial line is smoothly excurved around the reniform spot, and then nearly forms a straight line at an angle toward the base.
 The median line is faint, bent in the cell.
 The subterminal line is pale ochre, sinuous, preceded by a thin shade of the ground color.
 The fringe is similar to the terminal area or slightly darker and grayer.
 The orbicular spot is round, very faint or absent, often evident as slightly pale filling.
 The reniform spot is kidney-shaped, similarly faint except for the lower third which is filled with dark gray.
 The claviform spot is absent.
 The hindwing is light yellow-tan, variably suffused with light to medium gray toward the margin, with gray thin discal spot and veins.
 The hindwing fringe is light ochre, sometimes with pink tint.
 The head and thorax match the forewing color.
 The male antenna is bead-like.

 This species can be identified by its light yellowish orange color and gray spot in the lower reniform spot.
 It is similar to Apamea lutosa and Apamea niveivenosa, but these species are usually more drab gray-ochre with more distinct markings on the forewing.
 Apamea niveivenosa lacks a gray dot in the reniform spot.
 These moths prefer drier environments such as pine forests and steppe, while A. inficita is a moth of boreal and mountain forests.